Same4254/MARS_Assembler/README.md

 MARS has been jointly developed by [Pete Sanderson][4] (programming) and [Ken Vollmar][5] (details and paperwork).

 ## Download
+There's no download link yet, you must compile the project by yourself.
-You can download the latest version at the [official website][6].
+You can download the original version at the [official website][6].

 ## Purpose of this repository
 This repo has the goal of refactoring the code to meet the requirements of Java 8.
 I don't think I'll accept any pull request, this is something I did just for fun and not because I want to constantly update the program.

-If you want to contribute to the original project, you should talk with [them][8].

 ## Features included in this custom version
 - OS look & feel (not Java look & feel)